-Choose cancel and go back to the menu you were at before, Now choose “Set Up Internet Connection”, then WiFi or LAN depending on your type of connection, choose custom then Manual, set your IP address, normally set it to 192.168.1.100.
-Write down your IP address on a piece of paper then set the Subnet mask, primary dns, default gateway and secondary dns to what you previously wrote down, when done press next, on the MTU screen, choose Automatic then on the Proxy screen, choose do not use, then select test internet connection to make sure everything is alright.
+Firstly, choose ‘Cancel’ and return to the menu you were previously at.
+Now, select ‘Set Up Internet Connection’, then choose ‘WiFi’ or ‘LAN’, depending on your type of connection.
+Next, choose ‘Custom’, then ‘Manual’.
+Set your IP address, which is usually set to 192.168.1.100.
+Write down your IP address on a piece of paper.
+Then, set the Subnet mask, primary DNS, default gateway, and secondary DNS to the information you just wrote down.
+When you’re finished, press ‘Next’.
+On the MTU screen, choose ‘Automatic’.
+On the Proxy screen, select ‘Do Not Use’.
+Finally, select ‘Test Internet Connection’ to ensure everything is working correctly.

-To do this method open your browser’s page and go the router page, usually by typing in either 192.168.1.1 or 192.168.0.1, enter your username and password (if you have never seen this page before then your username and password are probably admin, if they are not call your internet company and ask them for your default username and password), once in the router page select DMZ, every router page is different, some have DMZ straight onto the router page, some you have to choose NAT settings from in the “Advanced” or “Firewall” menu.
-Type in your PS4 IP address, then press “Enable DMZ” then press submit.
+To use this method, open your browser’s page and go to the router page.
+This is usually done by typing in either 192.168.1.1 or 192.168.0.1.
+Next, enter your username and password.
+If you have never seen this page before, then your username and password are probably ‘admin’.
+If they are not, call your internet company and ask them for your default username and password.
+Once on the router page, select ‘DMZ’.
+Each router page is different; some have ‘DMZ’ straight onto the router page, some require you to choose ‘NAT settings’ from the ‘Advanced’ or ‘Firewall’ menu.
+Type in your PS4 IP address, then press ‘Enable DMZ’, and finally press ‘submit’.

 PSN Specific Ports

-To do this you method you will also have to open your router’s page, enter your username and password, go into NAT settings in the “Advanced” or “Firewall” menu, then press Port Mapping, This will be different on every router’s page but you will need to set a TCP port of 80, 443, 1935 and 3478-3480. and set a UDP port of 3478-3479.
-If you don’t know how, search google for “Setting port for Your router name here” .
+To carry out this method, you will also need to open your router’s page.
+After entering your username and password, proceed to the NAT settings which are usually located in the ‘Advanced’ or ‘Firewall’ menu.
+Next, select ‘Port Mapping.’
+The process might differ on every router’s page, but you will generally need to set a TCP port of 80, 443, 1935, and 3478-3480, and set a UDP port of 3478-3479.
+If you’re unsure about how to do this, you can search for ‘Setting port for your router name‘ on Google.

-Once done you will be able to access online gaming on your PS4 as usual, you can now enjoy the massive world of online gaming!
+Once done, you will be able to access online gaming on your PS4 as usual.
+You can now enjoy the massive world of online gaming!